OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/gov/lobbying.md

 ---
 title: lobbying
-description: This page provides details on corporate lobbying, including parameters for symbol and limit, and returns a dataframe with corporate lobbying data.
+description: "This page provides details on corporate lobbying, including parameters" for symbol and limit, and returns a dataframe with corporate lobbying data.
 It includes a link to the source code on GitHub.
 keywords: